nbeaumont/appro-img-deliverer/README.md

 # Device Appropriate Image Deliverer

-A jquery plugin to deliver a device appropriate version of an image in a lightbox, using CSS and JavaScript.
+A jQuery plugin to deliver a device appropriate version of an image in a lightbox, using CSS and JavaScript.

 ## Features: